Board Governance Framework

 - Do not become directly involved in operational decisions and matters or other decisions that are the responsibility of staff

-- Respect that employees and the senior management team report to the CEO and not to the Board or individual directors
+- Respect that employees and the senior management team report to the CEO and not to the

-- Represent OTF at external events, where appropriate and mandated to do so
+- Represent OTF at external events, where appropriate and mandated to do so.

 Time Commitment

-- The time commitment for Board Directors includes quarterly Board meetings, Standing Committee meetings, AGM and any ad hoc Committee and Board meetings, including preparation for these meetings.
+The time commitment for Board Directors includes quarterly Board meetings, Standing Committee meetings, AGM and any ad hoc Committee and Board meetings, including preparation for these meetings.
 All meetings and formal engagements will be scheduled in advance.

 Compensation

-- All OTF Board Directors volunteer their time without financial remuneration.
+All OTF Board Directors volunteer their time without financial remuneration.
 Travel and meal costs for meetings and Board business are covered by Ontario Travel, Meals and Hospitality Expenses Directives set by Treasury Board Secretariat.

 Purpose